-Generally, a RUG/ASU is carried out to visualise anterior urethral abnormalities and a VCUG/MCU for posterior urethral abnormalities.
+Generally, a RUG/ASU is carried out to visualize anterior urethral abnormalities and a VCUG/MCU for posterior urethral abnormalities.

-In a trauma situation, an RUG/ASU should be performed first.
-A VCUG/MCU should not be performed first because blindly trying to introduce a Foley catheter into the bladder in a trauma setting may lead to creating additional urethral damage with the catheter.
+In a trauma situation, a RUG/ASU should be performed first.
+A VCUG/MCU should not be performed first because blindly trying to introduce a Foley catheter into the bladder in a trauma setting may lead to additional iatrogenic urethral damage.

 - 1. Gillenwater JY, Grayhack JT, Howards SS et-al. Adult and Pediatric Urology.
 Lippincott Williams & Wilkins.
 (2002) ISBN:0781732204.
 Read it at Google Books - Find it at Amazon

 - 2. Lebowitz RL.
 Pseudostricture of the urethra: urinal artefact on urethrography.
 AJR Am J Roentgenol.
 1978;130 (3): 570-1. doi:10.2214/ajr.130.3.570 - Pubmed citation